 This is the third novel featuring these two main characters and we know them pretty well.
 Quinn’s skills are in her knowledge and researching skills.
 James is the more physical spy of the two, although that structure seems to have changed with An Uncommon Honeymoon.
 In the past Quinn seemed to know everything, spouting interesting facts and tidbits, but the Russian setting seemed to throw her off her stride, although her confidence in her budding spy skills was strong.
 She was firing a gun and kicking Russian butt like she’d been doing it for years.

 The Indian setting was one of the things I liked best about A Covert Affair, and I missed that librarian curiosity that Quinn portrayed previously.
 She was more spy-ish than librarian-ish in this novel, which seemed a bit out of character.
 The romance between Quinn and James sizzled, as it should with newlyweds, and this novel had a lot more sexy scenes than the previous two books.
 Am I interested in reading and learning more about Quinn and James?
 I think I am, although I believe this author needs to share the growth more evenly over those two characters.
 Unless she wants to write a novel where Quinn becomes James’ boss?

-I received a copy of this novel through NetGalley for my honest review, and it was honest.
+I was given a copy of this book through NetGalley for my honest review and it was honest!

-Click link to purchase!
-A Covert Affair (Librarian/Spy Escapade)
+Click this link to purchase!
+An Uncommon Honeymoon (Librarian/Spy Escapade)

 Copyright 2017 Deborah Kehoe The Reading Chick All Rights Reserved